jimfdavies/vagrant-docker-swarm/README.md

 Three virtual machines will be created and configured as [described here](https://docs.docker.com/engine/swarm/swarm-tutorial/#/set-up).

+Note that Docker is installed using Centos 7 as the base VM image and Docker's own install script is used.

 Pre-requisites
 --------------
 * [Vagrant](https://www.vagrantup.com/docs/installation/) (and allow Vagrant to install VirtualBox for you)